Valkyr-JS/PerformerDetailsExtended/README.md

-# plugin-performer-popular-meta
+# plugin-performer-library-meta
-Displays metadata about frequent scene partners, most prominent tags, etc., on performer pages in Stash.
+Displays metadata about frequent scene partners, most prominent tags, etc. in your library, on performer pages.